"Rowan?"

 "Where's Julian?"
 I asked.

-I walked away from him, headed up the stairs to the next floor.
-Class A-3 was at the far end of the hall, through the door, I saw that there was a teacher in the class.
-A young woman who looked like she'd completely lost it, trying to deal with stubborn teenagers.
+I walked away from him and headed up the stairs to the next floor.
+Class A-3 was at the far end of the hall.
+Through the door window, I could see a teacher inside — a young woman who looked like she'd completely lost whatever control she'd shown up with, doing something that was either yelling or very aggressive teaching.
+Hard to tell from the hallway.

-She was yelling, maybe.
-Whatever it was that she was doing, it was definitely a scold.
-And I wasn't going to wait for the last minute of that episode.
+I wasn't going to wait for the last minute of that episode anyway.

-Somehow, he managed to stand out among his classmates.
-He wasn't snickering like they were, he had a straight face on.
-The kind of expression that almost made me think he'd recently lost his grandmother and wasn't finding it funny.
+He wasn't snickering like his classmates.
+He had a straight face on.
+The kind of expression that almost made me think he'd recently attended a funeral and wasn't finding anything funny today.

 "And who are you—?"
-The teacher's eyes found me first, and the rest followed.
-Twenty pairs of curious eyes.
+The teacher's eyes found me first, and twenty pairs of curious eyes followed.

 I didn't stop moving.
-I headed towards Julian's desk, ignoring the surprised slash astonished expression on his face when he saw me.
+I headed toward Julian's desk, ignoring the surprised slash astonished expression assembling itself on his face.

-Then, WHACK!
+WHACK!
 The blow landed right in his face.
-He tumbled over from his chair, and as he fell, I heard a wheezed chuckle from him.
-The kind that found its way into my nerves and added to the anger that was already there.
+He tumbled off his chair, and as he fell, I heard a wheezed chuckle come out of him.
+The kind that found its way directly into my nerves and added to the anger that was already occupying the space.

 I didn't wait for the teacher to finish.
-I just went at Julian again, lifting him by the collar, staring deep into his unremorseful eyes.
+I went at Julian again, lifting him by the collar, staring straight into his unremorseful eyes.
 Murderer.
-And apparently, the Bureau knew that and still let him go—
+And apparently, the Bureau knew that and still let him go.

 WHACK!

-I felt something smash against my back.
+Something smashed against my back.
 A chair.
-The pain registered itself in the worst way possible.
-With fully engaged endurance, I threw Julian off and against the desks, turning around slowly towards the guy who'd just hit me.
-He was holding a sturdy piece of wood, probably the remains of the chair he'd smashed against my back.
+The pain registered in the worst way possible.
+With fully engaged endurance, I threw Julian off against the desks and turned around slowly toward the guy who'd just hit me.
+He was holding a sturdy piece of wood — probably the remains of the chair — with the energy of someone who was going to try again.

 "Die, you piece of shit!"
-He came at me again, attempting to stab.
-I knocked the wood off his hands, directing a punch into his skull.
+He came at me, attempting to stab.
+I knocked the wood off his hands and directed a punch into his skull.

-Another attacked from behind.
-I caught his wrist, twisted until it broke and threw my fist into his gut.
+Another came from behind.
+I caught his wrist, twisted until it broke, and threw my fist into his gut.
 He groaned as he went down.
-Two more guys came from behind, with the same uniform blow that hadn't worked in the last two attempts.
-I ducked, grabbed both their heads and slammed them against each other.
+Two more came together from behind, same uniform attack pattern that had already failed twice.
+I ducked, grabbed both their heads and introduced them to each other.

-The remaining guys surrounded me, fear visible in their eyes.
-They'd even activated their abilities as an addition— evident from the glow in their eyes.
-But none of them came towards me.
-They stepped back when I took a step forward, grabbing the barely conscious guy on the ground and then, WHACK, landed a stronger punch in his jaw.
+The remaining guys surrounded me.
+Fear was visible in their eyes even through the abilities they'd activated — evident from the glow.
+But none of them came forward.
+They stepped back when I stepped forward.
+I reached down, grabbed the barely conscious guy on the ground, and WHACK, landed a stronger punch in his jaw.

 "Everyone.
 Out."
-Julian ordered, testing his jaw as he stood.
+Julian's voice, testing his jaw as he stood.
 "Now."

-His eyes settled on me, a kind of look I didn't care to define, knowing I was building up quite the anger.
-Everyone in the class quietly ushered themselves out, including the teacher— who hesitated a bit— but left like she had no choice.
-Apparently, she didn't.
+His eyes settled on me with a look I didn't particularly care to define.
+Everyone in the class quietly ushered themselves out — including the teacher, who hesitated slightly but ultimately decided she didn't have a choice.
+She didn't.

-Whether or not I had a reply, he didn't wait for it.
-He threw himself viciously at me, grabbing my torso.
-I left the ground in a split second, and just like that, we were both heading towards a window.
+He didn't wait for a reply.
+He threw himself viciously at me, grabbed my torso, and I left the ground in a split second.

 CRASH!